 - Have the ability to build strong and effective working relationships with the senior leadership team, wider staff, outside agencies and the local authority

 - Is able to respond to safeguarding concerns in a knowledgeable and timely manner, in their role as Deputy Designated Safeguarding Lead.

 - Hold the National SENCO Award, or be working towards it, unless qualified through performing the role of SENCO prior to and since September 2009.

-- Lead by example and that they have the skills to model high quality teaching and learning across the primary age range for children with an ASC diagnosis.
+- There is an expectation that the successful candidate can lead by example and that they have the skills to model high quality teaching and learning across the primary age range.

 We can offer you:

 - Talented, enthusiastic and supportive colleagues who are committed to continuous improvement.

 - A fantastic, inspirational and state of the art new school building.